MattJGlick/jekyll-now/_posts/2017-11-15-minecraft-script.md

 management for me.
 We use a Spigot server which allows us to add plugins to tune the game a bit to our needs.
 We use Digital Ocean for our hosting which has been terrific so far!

+The link to the repo can be found: [here](https://github.com/MattJGlick/minecraft_scripts)

 ## Quickstart

 ```